Distributions and Euler systems for the general linear group: Acknowledgment

-{\bf{Acknowledgment}} During this research, the first author was supported as a Twenty-First Century COE Kyoto Mathematics Fellow, was partially supported by JSPS Grant-in-Aid for Scientific Research 17740016 and by World Premier International Research Center Initiative (WPI Initiative), MEXT, Japan.
-The second author was partially supported by JSPS Grant-in-Aid for Scientific Research 15H03610, 24540018, 21540013, 16244120.
+During this research, the first author was supported as a Twenty-First Century COE Kyoto Mathematics Fellow, was partially supported by JSPS Grant-in-Aid for Scientific Research 17740016 and by World Premier International Research Center Initiative (WPI Initiative), MEXT, Japan.
+The second author was partially supported by JSPS KAKENHI Grant Number 21H00969,15H03610, 24540018, 21540013, 16244120.
 The second author would like to thank Akio Tamagawa for his kind explanation of his unpublished result related to Theorem 0.7 of \cite{Tama}.